 At your first appointment, our team will gather information to perform a physical examination.
 You can also expect to undergo a blood test as part of your evaluation.

 If your blood test comes back positive, the next step is an upper GI endoscopy and small bowel biopsy within 1 or 2 weeks of the initial evaluation.
 During your endoscopy, your doctor will use a long, thin, flexible instrument to examine the inside of the upper digestive system for symptoms of celiac disease.
 The biopsy will require your doctor to remove a portion of the lining of your small bowel for examination.
 If you have small bowel biopsies performed elsewhere, our team would likely request that it is reviewed by a GI pathologist at Cleveland Clinic.
+We would also like to review your lab testing that was done for celiac disease in addition to the small intestine biopsy.
+Please bring any lab studies and upper endoscopy reports with your pathology results.

 You will need regular follow-up appointments during the first year of your diagnosis, starting at 3 months, and again at 6 months and 12 months.
-After your disease is under control, you can begin to schedule semi-annual or annual visits with your gastroenterologist and dietician.
+After your disease is under control, you can begin to schedule semi-annual or annual visits with your gastroenterologist and dietitian.

 The upper GI endoscopy with a small bowel biopsy need to be repeated about 2 years after starting the gluten-free diet to confirm healing of the intestinal injury.